 Ruddington & District Choral Society is always very happy to welcome new members who wish to sing with us.
-Please use the link above for more information on how to join.
+Please use the menu above or click here for more information.

 Paul Hayward – Musical Director